A letter from President Nancy J. McCallin, Ph.D.

 Dr. Nancy J. McCallin is the President of the Colorado Community College System (CCCS).
-As CCCS President, Dr. McCallin leads the state’s largest system of higher education, which serves more than 137,000 students annually.
-The Colorado Community College System has career and academic programs in the 13 state community colleges and career and technical programs in more than 160 school districts and seven other post-secondary institutions.
-Under her leadership, the community colleges reformed developmental education, created 34 seamless transfer agreements to four-year institutions, gained legislative approval to offer Bachelor of Applied Science degrees, a master’s degree for the Physician’s Assistant program, and saved families $90 million in tuition by offering concurrent enrollment college credit opportunities to more than 20,000 high school students.
+As CCCS President, Dr. McCallin leads the state’s largest system of higher education, which serves 137,000 students annually at 13 colleges and 39 locations across Colorado.
+Under her leadership, the community colleges reformed developmental education, created 34 seamless transfer agreements to four-year institutions, gained legislative approval to offer Bachelor of Applied Science degrees, a master’s degree for the Physician’s Assistant program, and saved families $110 million in tuition by offering concurrent enrollment college credit opportunities to more than 25,000 high school students.

-Before coming to CCCS, Dr. McCallin served for six years as the executive director of the Governor’s Office of State Planning and Budgeting, a cabinet level position.
+Prior to her role at CCCS, Dr. McCallin served for six years as the executive director of the Governor’s Office of State Planning and Budgeting, a cabinet level position.
 As state budget director, she was responsible for budget policy and resource allocation for the state’s $14 billion budget.

-For a decade prior to her role as Colorado’s budget director, Dr. McCallin was chief economist for the Legislative Council of the Colorado General Assembly.
-From 1981 to 1989, she was an economist with United Banks of Colorado, Inc. (now Wells Fargo) where she was responsible for analyzing and forecasting national, state, and mountain region economies.
+Before her role as Colorado’s budget director, Dr. McCallin served a decade as chief economist for the Legislative Council of the Colorado General Assembly.
+From 1981 to 1989, she was an economist with United Banks of Colorado, Inc. (now Wells Fargo).

 Dr. McCallin earned a Bachelor of Arts from Claremont McKenna College, and a Master of Arts and a Doctor of Philosophy in Economics from the University of Colorado-Boulder.